Spacious, quiet and comfortable; excellent hybrid fuel economy; up-to-date technology; perfect crash-test scores

 As exciting as a nap on the couch

-The 2015 ES 350 is a pretty good deal right out of the box.
-See if you can keep the price in the vicinity of $40,000; that's not much more than some top-of-the-line family sedans, and you'll get Lexus cachet and resale value, too.
-Find a Lexus ES for sale
+The 2014 ES 350 is a pretty good deal right out of the box.
+See if you can keep the price under $40,000 -- that's not much more than some top-of-the-line family sedans, and you're getting Lexus cachet and resale value, too.

-The 2015 Lexus ES is offered in two trim levels: the ES 350 with the conventional V6 and the ES 300h with hybrid power.
+The 2014 Lexus ES is offered in two trim levels -- the ES 350 with the conventional V6 and the ES 300h with hybrid power.

-The ES 350 ($38,625) comes standard with 17-in alloy wheels, dual exhaust tips, xenon headlights, LED running lights, fog lights and taillights, a sunroof, heated exterior mirrors with puddle lamps, Lexus Enform Remote smartphone-app compatibility, keyless entry/start, perforated synthetic-leather upholstery (NuLuxe), piano-black interior trim, 10-way power front seats, three selectable driving modes (Normal, Eco and Sport), dual-zone automatic climate control, an auto-dimming rearview mirror, a universal garage-door opener, a 3.5-in color driver information display, Bluetooth, Siri Eyes Free iPhone voice control, a 7-in touchscreen and an 8-speaker sound system with iPod/USB connectivity, a 6-CD changer and satellite radio.
+The ES 350 ($37,380) comes standard with 17-inch alloy wheels, dual exhaust tips, xenon headlights, LED running lights/fog lights/taillights, a sunroof, heated exterior mirrors with puddle lamps, keyless entry/ignition, synthetic leather upholstery (NuLuxe), piano-black interior trim, 10-way power front seats, three selectable driving modes (Normal, Eco, Sport), dual-zone automatic climate control, an auto-dimming rearview mirror, a universal garage door opener, a 3.5-in color driver information display, Bluetooth and an 8-speaker sound system with iPod/USB connectivity, a 6-CD changer and satellite radio.

-Stand-alone options include a blind spot monitoring system with rear cross-traffic alert, lane-departure alert, a collision-mitigation system with adaptive cruise control, heated seats (NuLuxe upholstery only), a heated wood and leather steering wheel, bamboo interior trim, a power trunk lid, parking sensors, a power rear sunshade and 18-in wheels.
+Standalone options include a blind spot monitor with rear cross-traffic alert, lane-departure alert, a collision-mitigation system with adaptive cruise control, heated seats (NuLuxe upholstery only), a heated wood and leather steering wheel, bamboo interior trim, a power trunklid, parking sensors, a power rear sunshade and 18-in wheels.

-The Navigation package adds voice recognition, a rearview camera, a hard-drive-based navigation system, the mouselike Remote Touch controller and an 8-in central display screen.
+The Navigation package adds voice recognition, a rearview camera, a hard-drive-based navigation system, Enform mobile-app integration, the mouse-like Remote Touch controller and an 8-in central display screen.
 This package can be bundled with the Mark Levinson audio system, which includes an 835-watt surround-sound setup with 15 speakers and DVD audio/video.

-The Luxury package tacks on driver memory functions, a power tilt-telescopic steering wheel, heated/ventilated seats and leather upholstery, while the Ultra Luxury package throws in ambient lighting, a power trunk lid, a driver's-seat-cushion extender and a panoramic sunroof.
+The Luxury package tacks on driver-memory functions, a power tilt/telescopic steering wheel, heated/ventilated seats and leather upholstery, while the Ultra Luxury package throws in ambient lighting, a driver-seat cushion extender and a panoramic sunroof.

 |Basic||4 Years/50,000 Miles|